zoiteki/shiren-1/content/items/staves.md

       <td>✅</td>
       <td>✅</td>
       <td>❌</td>
       <td class="leftText">Turns monster targets into Meat.
-If cast on Shiren, will
+If cast on Shiren, will turn him into a
-      turn Shiren into a Rice Ball</td>
+        Rice Ball</td>
     </tr>
   <tbody>
   </tbody>